-- 1. Demonstrate in-depth understanding of a minimum of three theories/concepts from Sessions 1-8 by making specific links between theories/concepts and key elements of your job experience. - 2.
+- 1. Demonstrate in-depth understanding of a minimum of three theories/concepts and a maximum of five theories/concepts from the human and social capital sessions by making specific links between theories/concepts and key elements of your job experience. - 2.
 Explore (and demonstrate your understanding of) the similarities, complementarities, or inconsistencies among the theories and concepts (i.e., do the theories/concepts fit together and reinforce each other or do they disagree?
 How do they complement each other?
 Conversely, how are they inconsistent or conflicting?) - 3.
 Explain why the theories or concepts you've chosen are important and useful for understanding (and perhaps for suggesting changes to) your prior job or organization.